dm-murphy/private-events/README.md

 ## What Was Learned

 Building this project helped me understand much more about the MVC process and ActiveRecord associations.
-In particular, it was tricky learning how to wrap my head around using through tables, but once I did it made a lot more sense for approaching associations between models this way.
+In particular, it was tricky learning how to wrap my head around using through tables, but once I did, it made a lot more sense for approaching associations between models this way.

 I also learned about using simple scopes, building ActiveRecord queries and relying on partials to keep views clean and organized.

-Instead of using a CSS framework like Bulma, I decided to keep all the CSS vanilla and do my own styling.
+Instead of using a CSS framework like Bulma, I decided to keep all the CSS vanilla and do my own styling for most of the Rails views.
+I left the Devise views in their default state but played around with my Event #index/#show views as well as the User #show view.

 I pushed myself out of my comfort zone with this project in a few ways.
 Not only did I go after all the 'extra credit' steps for this assignment but I added on some more as well!
 I wanted the app not only to allow either public events or private events, but both!
 So I was able to distinguish between the Event models and build out the invitation process for either style.
 Additionally, I thought it silly that Users could still accept invitations to attend events that have already passed, so I made sure to limit this to upcoming events only.